antvis/G6/docs/manual/tutorial/layout.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*w4ZfRJW3b5YAAAAAAAAAAABkARQnAQ' width=350 />

-The layout balance the forces by moving the nodes.
-But the nodes are too crowded to show the label clearly. `linkDistance` in the configuration of force layout can be used to scale the edge length to keep a distance between two adjacent nodes:
+The layout balances the forces by moving the nodes.
+But the nodes are too crowded to show the label clearly now. `linkDistance` in the configuration of force layout can be used to scale the edge length to keep a distance between two adjacent nodes:
 ```javascript
 const graph = new G6.Graph({
   // ...